fiduswriter/fiduswriter-gitrepo-export/README.rst

         }
     }

 4b.
-Set up gitlab as one of the connected login options.
+Set up GitLab as one of the connected login options.
 See instructions here: https://django-allauth.readthedocs.io/en/latest/providers.html#gitlab .
 The callback URL will be in the format https://DOMAIN.NAME/api/gitlab/gitlab/login/callback/

 5b.
 In your configuration.py file, make sure to add repo rights for the gitlab connector like this::